 The scientific community did not give great attention to his theory, so Avogadro’s hypothesis was not immediately accepted.
 André-Marie Ampère published a very similar theory three years later, but the same indifference was shown to his theory as well.
 Only through studies by Charles Frédéric Gerhardt and Auguste Laurent on organic chemistry was it possible to demonstrate that Avogadro’s law explained why the same quantities of molecules in a gas have the same volume.
 Unfortunately, related experiments with some inorganic substances showed seeming exceptions to the law.
 This was finally resolved by Stanislao Cannizzaro, as announced at Karlsruhe Congress in 1860, four years after Avogadro’s death.
 He explained that these exceptions were due to molecular dissociations at certain temperatures, and that Avogadro’s law determined not only molecular masses, but atomic masses as well.
 Now, Avogadro is hailed as one of the founders of atomic-molecular theory.

 Turin, and Piedmont in general, is loaded with culinary specialties.
-Anyone who knows Turin knows that you cannot visit the city with sampling its chocolate: in confections or as a drink.
+Anyone who knows Turin knows that you cannot visit the city without sampling its chocolate: in confections or as a drink.
 I spent the weekend before Lent 2 years ago in Turin and bathed in chocolate in between Carnevale events.
 I also had some stupendous dishes.
 Turin salame is famous, as are bollito misto, agnolotti, and flan di verdure (sometimes served with fresh anchovies).
 Perhaps the local favorite is bagna caoda, which has been around for centuries, and is typically served as part of Christmas Eve dinner (or any time you want).
 It is a flavorful sauce served at the table like fondue (over a low flame), and typically diners dip in cardoons which they then eat with bread, allowing some of the sauce to drip on the bread.
 Cardoons are the blanched stalks of a species of thistle that is hard to find outside of Mediterranean countries.
 You can use celery, asparagus, or a mix of vegetables as the Piedmontese often do.

 ¾ cup extra virgin olive oil